danielholgate/dataplex-catalog-connectors/managed-connectivity/tools/README.md

 |Parameter|Description|Required|
 |---------|-----|-----------|
-file_path|Path to the input metadata import file|Yes --project|Optional project override for creating hierarchy in another project, Otherwise uses project id from the file|Yes --location|Optional location override for creating hierarchy in another location.Otherwise uses location from the file|No --output_filename|Output file.
+file_path|Path to the input metadata import file|Yes --project|Optional project override for creating hierarchy in another project, Otherwise uses project id from the file|No --location|Optional location override for creating hierarchy in another location.Otherwise uses location from the file|No --output_filename|Output file.
 Default is 'metadata_import_request.json'|No